-6) Animations: A major aesthetic component of The Royal Cup will be the use of morphing animation to bring the painted scenes to life in a fun and thrilling way.
-This technique will take advantage of the fact that many Maya vases reproduce the same figure or scene twice or even three times (see, for example, FIGURE 1 in the attachment "Illustrations.pdf").
-By using the actual Maya art as "animation frames", slowly morphing from one image to the next and combining this motion with dynamic cutting (wide shots and details of the morphing image) a Maya artist bent over his work will seem to breathe and shift his posture; a fantastic serpent creature will writhe and grimace.

-These animation sequences will be used as startling punctuation throughout the film, drawing the viewer into the image world and imagination of the ancient Maya artist.
+Morphing animation will be used to bring the painted scenes to life.
+Many Maya vases show the same figure or scene twice or even three times.
+By using the actual Maya art as "animation frames", digitally morphing from one image to the next and combining this motion with dynamic editing, a Maya artist bent over his work will seem to breathe and shift his posture; a fantastic serpent creature will writhe and grimace.
+These animation sequences will be used as punctuation throughout the film, drawing the viewer into the image world and imagination of the ancient Maya artist.